On the 13th of July 2020, the RSGB started taking bookings for online Intermediate exams. Here are some answers to common questions:

 For a flavour of what the course is, and how it works, please watch the following video:

-Normally, you’ll need to complete five basic practical exercises.
-See our Foundation Practicals Information page for full details, and some videos showing what’s involved.
+Until March 2020, candidates had to complete five basic practical exercises.
+See our Foundation Practicals Information page for full details, and some videos showing what was involved.

 What you can take with you: